-No warrior heads into battle without weapons and armour.
+No warrior heads into battle without weapons and armor.

 However, don’t be that knob head that has all the gear and can’t box a dozen eggs.

-You know the one – he splashes out on the best of equipment for each new hobby that takes his fancy, quickly realises he’s not cut out for it or lacks the commitment to get good, and then ends up selling his pre-loved wares on EBay.
+You know the one – he splashes out on the best of equipment for each new hobby that takes his fancy, quickly realizes he’s not cut out for it or lacks the commitment to get good, and then ends up selling his pre-loved wares on eBay.

 “Boxing Gloves for Sale – Hardly Used”

 You’re fortunate that you’ve picked a hobby that doesn’t put you out of pocket to get started.

 The following items make up the list of essential boxing equipment.
 Beginners don’t need anything else – assuming you own comfortable clothes – and you can add to your training arsenal in time.

 - Boxing Gloves